Introduction: Nucleus Colony -or- How to Start a Beehive

 - Places where you can keep more than one hive, since they can share resources when you pair them up.

 - Space between your hives so that bees know which one is their own.
-The hives in this photo are very close together, not ideal but makes for a pretty photo.
+The hives in this photo are very close together, not ideal but makes for a pretty photo and easier to work this way.

 Step 2: Preparing With Hive Set-up